 In South Dakota, the Oglala Lakota Nation has become the first Native American tribe to launch its own form of virtual currency.
 Payu Harris, its creator, calls it mazacoin.

 Credit-card rivals Visa and MasterCard said Friday they have formed an industry-wide group aimed at improving payment security in the wake of a number of breaches that compromised customers' data.

 "The recent high-profile breaches have served as a catalyst for much needed collaboration between the retail and financial services industry on the issue of payment security," Visa President Ryan McInerney said in the statement.

 Health insurers are banding together to share information about how much new customers are costing health plans.
 A group of actuaries in Denver will be the first to see the figures, which could be used in calculating future rates.

 Now that medical insurers must accept all applicants no matter how sick, what will these new customers cost health plans?
 And how will their coverage costs affect insurance prices for 2015 and beyond?

 Few questions about the Affordable Care Act are more important.
 How it all plays out will affect consumer pocketbooks, insurance company profits and perhaps the political fortunes of those backing the health law.

 A few Denver actuaries, bound to confidentiality, will be the first to glimpse the answers.

-NPR's business news starts with fracking leftovers.
+NPR's business news starts with a $9 billion grocery sale.